 Santorini sees its ups and downs in terms of the weather and the crowds.
 So, it may help to know what to expect before you embark on your island vacation.
 More and more people are going to Santorini during the low season when the crowds are sparser.

 Keep in mind that the weather will be more cold and rainy during these winter months (December – March).
 It doesn’t get too cold on the island, though, with temperatures averaging about 18°C in winter.

 If you’re ready to contend with thousands of tourists, Santorini’s high season offers splendid weather conditions.
 The high season’s peak happens in summer (June – September) but can start as early as April.

-Of course, summer is the best time for swimming on the beaches, but you can enjoy touring the island in the winter, too.
+Of course, summer is the best time for swimming on the famous black beaches, but you can enjoy touring the island in the winter, too.